 The Proposed Action would disturb approximately 1,200 acres in Jefferson County, Wisconsin.
 This relatively level land is primarily under crop production with trees in a few areas and along fence lines.
 Minimal grading is anticipated with only about 2.5 acres of vegetation clearing and grubbing, and not more than 2 acres of tree clearing is expected.
 Panel arrays would be designed and constructed to conform to the existing topography to avoid the need for significant grading.
 Access roads would be constructed as close to existing grade as possible; maintaining preconstruction hydrologic flow patterns.
 The existing soil surface would remain intact over the majority of the site with disturbance over 30 percent of the acreage.
-Soils would remain in place except where trenches or foundations are constructed.
-Topsoil would be removed and maintained for reclamation during decommissioning activities in 25 to 40 years.
+Soils would be removed and maintained for reclamation during decommissioning activities in 25 to 40 years.
 Spreading soils on cropland or pasture would be avoided.
 BMPs such as silt fences, soil stabilization, construction matting, and other sediment control measures would be employed to minimize soil erosion and to facilitate sediment control.
 Soils would remain undisturbed within buffer zones for sensitive biological and cultural resources.

 Twelve to 15 miles of internal existing roads would be used for access along with geotextile matts topped with aggregate as needed to protect the native subsoil.
 Panels would be installed using 63,306 foundation piles installed 6 to 10 feet deep.
 Underground collector circuits would be installed in 1-foot wide trenches located more than 36 inches deep using 10.5 miles of trenching and 0.4 miles of directional boring.
 There would be an overhead crossing for collector lines spanning a distance spanning 375 feet to avoid boring under US 18.
-The overhead span would be 17 feet above the roadway supported by 2 to four poles with a minimum of 15 lines.
+The overhead span would be more than 40 feet above the roadway in order to span over the existing 40-foot high distribution lines located on the north side of US 18 and the span would be supported by two to four poles with a minimum of 15 lines.
 A 280-foot by 195-foot substation along with an operations and maintenance building complete with septic system would also be built.
 Impacts to geologic resources would be minor and permanent with the placement of the foundation piles.
 Impacts to soils would be minor, temporary, and minimized using BMPs.